marc-smits/OptMeOut/README.md

 ## Introduction

-Here are some instruction how to make translated templates and modofy the HTML and CSS templates.
+Here are some instruction how to make translated templates and modify the HTML and CSS templates.
 Most of the instructions are step by step instructions, which can be done without a deep understanding.

 <a name='python-section'></a>

 ## Install Python build

-In this section you enble the command ```build.py``` to make the translated templates.
+In this section you enable the command `python build.py` to make the translated templates.

 1) Clone this repo.
-2) Make sure that you have Python installed in your computer.
+2) It is recommended to launce command `python build.py` by executing in a docker container, by the command `./scripts/build.sh`  Alternativelt you can install  Python  in your computer ans run by the command `python build.py` .
+   See the file `docker/README.md` for instructions to install the docker image and run the command
-3) Make sure that you have read and write permissions in the following folders
+3) Make sure that you have read and write permissions in the following`./scripts/build.sh` folders

 ```